campusrover/fiducial_pick_and_place/README.md

 #### The Fiducial Setup

-Thus, with our vision solution, the `usb_cam` frame can be successfully registered in the tf tree as a child of the `fixed_marker` frame.
-And so long as the camera keeps the fixed fiducial (`fiducial_0`) in view, any other fiducial that it sees via `aruco_detect` would also have its frame automatically registered as a node of the tf tree.
+Thus, with our vision solution, the `usb_cam` frame can be successfully added to the tf tree as a child of the `fixed_marker` frame.
+And so long as the camera keeps the taped fiducial (or again, `fiducial_0`) in view, any other fiducial that it sees with `aruco_detect` would also have its frame automatically registered as a node of the tf tree.

-This is how we see, in our diagram of the tree above, `fiducial_1` and `fiducial_2` being children of `usb_cam`, where the former is the fiducial fixed to the cargo, and the latter is that representing the drop-off zone.
+This is how we see, in our diagram of the tree above, `fiducial_1` and `fiducial_2` being children of `usb_cam`, where the former is the fiducial attached to the cargo, and the latter is that representing the drop-off zone.

 The picture that emerges in RViz is as follows: